chrisperfer/ui-select/README.md

 * `gulp watch` to watch src files to jshint, build and test when changed
 * `gulp docs` build docs and examples

+### Benchmarks

+Lightweight performance probes are included to track trends during optimization:
+- Run: `npm run bench`
+- Details: see PERF_BENCHMARKS.md for what is measured and how to adjust scale.

 ## Contributing

 - Check [CONTRIBUTING.md](/CONTRIBUTING.md)